GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 5. Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = the sidecar container failed with error: Incorrect Usage. flag provided but not defined: -xxx`

     Invalid mount flags are passed to Cloud Storage FUSE.
 Please check [Cloud Storage FUSE Mount Flags](#cloud-storage-fuse-mount-flags) for more details.

+6. Pod event warning: `MountVolume.SetUp failed for volume "xxx" : rpc error: code = Internal desc = failed to prepare storage service: rpc error: code = Internal desc = storage service manager failed to setup service: timed out waiting for the condition`

+    After you follow the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to configure the Kubernetes service account, it usually takes a few minutes for the credentials being propagated.
+Whenever the credentials are propagated into the Kubernetes cluster, this warning will disappear, and your Pod scheduling should continue.
+If you still see this warning after 5 minutes, please double check the [service account setup steps](#set-up-access-to-gcs-buckets-via-gke-workload-identity) to make sure your Kubernetes service account is set up correctly.
+Make sure your workload Pod is using the Kubernetes service account.